peko/v4p/trunk/README.txt

 =How to use it=

-V4P is a set of 2 C files and their parented header files.
+V4P is a set of C files and their related header files.

 They can be compiled and linked into some library or directly added to your own project.

 Warning: provided makefiles deal with Palm OS 4 gcc based compilation.

 Two Palmphi projects are provided as well.
-Palmphi is a simple IDE for Windows to simplify the creation of applications for Palm devices.
+Palmphi is an IDE running on Windows with cygwin which simplifies the authoring of Palm-OS based applications.
 See: http://www.digital-kingdoms.net/palmphi/

 * palmphi-toto : A V4P based top-view car game.
 A work in progress.

 * palmphi-totoe : A V4P based picture editor.
 Draw layered polygons based picture!

-To compile these 2 projects, put the V4P distribution in the directory /usr/src/v4p/ of your cygwin files tree.
+To compile these 2 projects, put the content of "src" directory into the path /usr/src/v4p/ of your cygwin distribution.
 Compile V4P sources before the application ones.

 =Design Introduction=